| CV |

 JOURNAL ARTICLES

-“European Law and the Dilemmas of Democratic Capitalism,” Global Perspectives, 1, no. 1 (May 2020): 13378, ith responses from Claus Thomasburger, Christian Joerges, and Vladimir Bogoeski.
+“European Law and the Dilemmas of Democratic Capitalism,” Global Perspectives, 1, no. 1 (May 2020): 13378, with responses from Claus Thomasburger, Christian Joerges, and Vladimir Bogoeski.

 “The Power of Money: Critical Theory, Capitalism, and the Politics of Debt,” Constellations: An International Journal of Critical and Democratic Theory, 27, no. 1 (March 2020): 19-35.